objectively, with the help of crossing things out.

 At first, though, OBHS had the

 Which led to the current status of a high school football team playing its home games at a middle school.
-There are several schools in New Jersey that do this, because the current middle/junior high school is the old high school, and the new high school was built elsewhere in town.
+There are several schools in New Jersey that do this, because the current middle/junior high school is the old high school, the new high school was built elsewhere in town, and they decided to keep the old stadium.
+New Brunswick just became one of these schools.
 But I know of 3 schools in the State that did it the other way around, building the new high school adjacent to the established stadium: Belleville in Essex County, and Woodbridge and Perth Amboy in Middlesex County.

 At any rate, today, Old Bridge is home to about 67,000 people, making it about half again as large as East Brunswick.
 It's a more conservative town than most of Middlesex County, which generally votes Democratic.
 They even had a Republican Mayor named George Bush.
 Before that, he was President of the Township Council, and so there's a plaque in the Municipal Complex with "President George Bush" on it, from before either of the George Bushes you know was President of the United States.
 Despite this, Democrat Frank Pallone remains the Congressman for the 6th District, which includes Old Bridge.